pSCANNER/Distributed-Methods-All/readme.md

 ## Platform Independent Specifications for Data and Operations
 A desired feature of the pSCANNER Architecture is supporting a requirement for supporting heterogeneous data models and software enviornments.
 There are different ways of supporting this requirement.

+### Code Generation as a Service (CGaaS?) vs. Stored Procedures/Packages
+We could use PFA and/or PMML as inputs to a central service for code generation, or we could contribute/extend packages or stored procedures to existing systems.
+(E.g. RPMML package on CRAN)

 ### Specifying Operations
 Natural language specificaitons as well as platform specific technical/executable programs are required.

 1. Maintain independent versions of programs with different stewards (e.g. PostGres version and Oracle version).
 This approach is the most likely to get out of sync across implementations, but also will be the one that is easiest to understand.
 This is what we do with all of our ETL from source systems to CDMs and between different CDMs.
 2. Code Generation from Platform Specific Impemenation - Maintain a reference file in one format, and use software that converts from one platform/dialect to another (e.g. LINQ, many different R-based analysis frameworks).
 3. Code Generation from Platform Independent Specificaiton - Maintain a platform-independent specifciation for operations and employ translation software to specific environemnts (e.g. converting XML or JSON specifications to SQL, converting PMML into R or SAS).